Annette March-Grier: Career

 Annette March-Grier's organization (Roberta's House) helps kids, adults, and families in Baltimore who suffer from all sorts of trauma.
-With background of growing up in her parents funeral home, she has seen how grief can effect families.
+With background of growing up in her parents' funeral home, she has seen how grief can affect families.
 She has started Roberta's House which is now split up into seven different programs.
 Volunteer training, mental health professionals, and educational workshops are all there to help those suffering loss.
 As a result, Annette's programs have been able to help thousands of grieving people in the Baltimore area.